oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

 - Understand when to use model macros.

   - You can use model macros to reference arbitrary secrets from model files.
 This is recommended for handling mutable values such as database user names, passwords, and URLs.
-See [Using secrets in model files](#using-secrets-in-model-files).
+See **[Using secrets in model files](#using-secrets-in-model-files)**.

-    - All password fields in a model should use secret macro.
+    - All password fields in a model should use a secret macro.
 Passwords should not be directly included in property or model files because the files may appear in logs or debugging.

     - Model files encrypted with the [WDT Encrypt Model Tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/encrypt.md) are not supported.
 Use secrets instead.